1.0 Objective: This SOP gives guidelines for cleaning and monitoring of aseptic area in the injection section of the production department

-2.0 SCOPE: This SOP is applicable for the Injection section of the production department at the plant.
+2.0 Scope: This SOP on Cleaning and Monitoring Aseptic area is applicable to the Injection section of the production department at the plant.

-Head – Production for overall compliance of this SOP.
+Head – Production for overall compliance with this SOP.

 Officer- Production for implementation of this SOP

 Control Copy: Production Department

 5.0 Procedure for cleaning and monitoring of aseptic area:

 5.1.1 As the filling process is over, make arrangements for the cleaning process